3 Reasons You Still Need to Wear a Mask After Getting the COVID-19 VaccineJan. 6, 2021 - Katie McCallum

-This means that, even though you're vaccinated, the possibility remains that you could get infected and spread the virus to someone else — and, if you're not being safe, that someone could be a person who is both unvaccinated and at high risk for severe disease.
+The bottom line: Even though you're vaccinated, the possibility remains that you could get infected and spread the virus to someone else — and, if you're not being safe, that someone could be a person who is both unvaccinated and/or at high risk for severe disease.

 A final word on the importance of getting the COVID-19 vaccine

 Before you leave — we need to address the elephant in the room.
 While the vaccine can't deliver the one thing so many of us are so desperate for — an immediate return to normalcy — we cannot use this as an excuse to not get vaccinated.